amatov/DataSetTracker/README.md

   some frames the display switches from raw segmented areas to computed motion tracks.
 - **The `.cs` / `.unity` files** at the repository root are the reference source code for the application, developed in Unity.
-They are not a complete, buildable Unity project as committed -- there is no `Assets/`/`ProjectSettings/`/`Packages/` folder here, and the code depends on three third-party plugins not included in this repository (OpenCV for Unity, PlayFab, MaterialUI).
-See [DEPENDENCIES.md](DEPENDENCIES.md) if you want to build from source rather than run the prebuilt application in `release/`.
 - **License:** see [LICENSE](LICENSE) -- research/educational use.

 ## About